wavefrontHQ/docs/pages/doc/ts_mmax.md

 ```
 mmax(<timeWindow>, <expression>)
 ```
-Returns the moving maximum of each time series over a moving time window.
+Returns the moving maximum of each time series over the specified time window.

 ## Parameters